 Thursday-Winter Mindfulness Activities

-And now, on to the brain breaks!
+Now, on to the winter brain breaks!
 Check out these Winter Brain Breaks for movement-based activity in the clinic, classroom, virtual therapy session, or home!

 1. Build a snowman- This winter brain break requires imagination and some large motor skills!
 Students may need verbal cues and maybe a visual model when first doing this snowman brain break.
 Here’s what Pretend to roll a ball of snow.
 Then another big snowball.
 Ask students to place their pretend snowballs on the first one to build the snowman.
 Next, pick up a carrot and some “rocks” from the ground.
 Press them into the snowman’s head.
 Next, look on the “ground” to find some sticks for arms.
 Press them into the sides of the sides of the snowman.
 Add any additional details like a scarf, hat, or boots.

-4. Winter Yoga- Add movement breaks to the classroom with some calming yoga moves.
+6. Winter Yoga- Add movement breaks to the classroom with some calming yoga moves.
 Winter themed yoga stretches can be a nice break in the classroom schedule when it’s too cold to go outdoors.
-Here is a Winter Yoga Card Bundle that has printable yoga cards and comes with a story using the yoga poses.

-6. Polar Bear Brain Breaks- This polar bear gross motor slide deck is wintery fun!
+9. Polar Bear Brain Breaks- This polar bear gross motor slide deck is wintery fun!
 We’ve shared a bear brain breaks free printable sheet here on The OT Toolbox.
 Use it with a polar bear theme!
 Hint: Do the same brain break activities and call it a polar bear move 🙂

-7. Winter Brain Break YouTube Videos- There are some great break break ideas that are movement and activity videos on YouTube that can get the kids up and moving so they are ready to learn.
-The brain break videos add movement and gross motor work.
+10. Winter Brain Break YouTube Videos- There are some great break break ideas that are movement and activity videos on YouTube to get the kids up and moving so they are ready to learn.
+The YouTube brain break videos add movement and gross motor work.
 The ones listed below are winter themed.

 Baby Shark, Winter Edition: